Knots

 M_1(x_0, x_1) = \begin{cases} 1-\delta, & x_1 = x_0\\ \delta, & x_1 = 1-x_0\\ \end{cases}

-Counter example from [JD, 2008]
+Counter example from [J&D, 2008]

 G_t(x_t) = \begin{cases} 1-\epsilon, & x_t = y_t\\ \epsilon, & x_t = 1- y_t,\\ \end{cases}, \quad t \in \{0,1\} with fixed observations y_t.